How to Talk to an Alcoholic Spouse or Partner

 For most married couples communication is a constant work in progress.
 Add alcoholism to the mix and this delicate dance becomes much more complicated.
-It will take work and forethought, but it is possible to talk honestly about a problem hurting you both.
+You may be nervous or simply not know how to talk to your alcoholic spouse about their drinking.
+It will take work and forethought, but it is possible to have an honest conversation.
+Here’s how.

-For marital communication to be successful it’s important that neither person talks down to the other.
+For marital communication to be successful it’s important that neither person talks down to the other, even when talking to an alcoholic spouse.
 It’s also key to find common ground, keeping in mind that the enemy is not your spouse, but the addiction.

 Your alcoholic partner will be ready with a firmly held line of defense for their behavior if they sense a personal attack.
 The conversation can easily turn into a painful counter-attack where you are blamed for everything.
 Voicing your love for your partner while discussing the hurt you feel is being done to the relationship can make a difficult conversation feel less threatening.

-Conversational tone of voice is vitally important.
-While it’s difficult to separate emotional involvement from what you have to say, a calm tone can be mirrored by your partner and lead to a calm atmosphere.
+When you talk to your alcoholic spouse, a conversational tone of voice is vitally important.
+While it’s difficult to separate emotional involvement from what you have to say, a calm tone can be mirrored by your spouse and lead to a calm atmosphere.
 It’s been wisely said that the powerful person is the one who doesn’t need to resort to shouting.

 Let your spouse know that you have some things you’d like to say and you would appreciate them listening until you are finished.
 Then state the facts about the most recent time their drinking negatively affected you and the family.
 If there have been multiple past events a single statement such as “This isn’t the first time” is sufficient – don’t voice a litany of all their past mistakes.